droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./build-aux/m4/bitcoin_qt.m4 - Checks if Qt dependencies are met.
 [Came about to help make Qt 5 detection more sane](https://github.com/bitcoin/bitcoin/pull/3346).

-./build-aux/m4/bitcoin_subdir_to_include.m4 - I believe this is [used only to indicate the location of BerkeleyDB 4.8 #include files](https://github.com/bitcoin/bitcoin/pull/2979).
+./build-aux/m4/bitcoin_subdir_to_include.m4 - Used to [indicate the location of BerkeleyDB 4.8 #include files](https://github.com/bitcoin/bitcoin/pull/2979).

+./build-aux/m4/l_atomic.m4 - Checks if *libatomic* is available for std::atomic operations. [*Added in 0.14*](https://github.com/bitcoin/bitcoin/pull/8563).

 **./contrib** - External tools that may be useful but aren’t directly related to Core.